-Columbia Records is an American record label, owned by Sony Music Entertainment, and operates as an imprint of the Columbia/Epic Label Group.
-It was founded in 1888, evolving from an earlier enterprise, the American Graphophone Company — successor to the Volta Graphophone Company.
-Columbia is the oldest brand name in pre-recorded sound, being the first record company to produce pre-recorded records as opposed to blank cylinders.
-Columbia Records went on to release records by an array of notable singers, instrumentalists and groups.
-From 1961 to 1990, its recordings were released outside the U.S. and Canada on the CBS Records label before adopting the Columbia name in most of the world.
+Columbia Records is an American record label that was founded in 1888, evolving from an earlier enterprise, the American Graphophone Company — successor to the Volta Graphophone Company.
+Columbia Records is the oldest surviving brand name in pre-recorded sound, being the first record company to produce pre-recorded records as opposed to blank cylinders.
+From 1961 to 1990, the label’s recordings were released outside the U.S. and Canada on the CBS Records label before officially being renamed Columbia Records on January 1, 1991.